TheNoobInventor/lego-ev3-segway/README.md

 Plug in the dongle into the EV3 bricks' USB port, then navigate to the ***Wireless and Networks > Wi-Fi*** menu on the brick.
 Check the ***"Powered"*** box to enable to Wi-Fi network search then connect to the network the PC is on.
 It is advisable to set a static IP address for the EV3 on one's router.

-There are other networking options which are detailed [here](https://www.ev3dev.org/docs/networking/).
+Other networking options are detailed [here](https://www.ev3dev.org/docs/networking/).

 ### SSH connection to EV3

 With the network connection set up, the next thing is configure an SSH connection to the EV3.
 This will enable commands to be sent to the robot, over the network, to run programs, change settings and install packages.

 This ev3dev [guide](https://www.ev3dev.org/docs/tutorials/connecting-to-ev3dev-with-ssh/) is used to set up the SSH connection which has instructions for MacOS, Ubuntu and Windows.
 The SSH connection is also necessary if one wants to use the [Visual Studio Code Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to edit files easily in VS Code.
-However, after sometime the VS Code remote connection to the robot could not be established, this issue is nonexistent when creating an ssh connection to the robot using a terminal window; hopefully others do not encounter this issue.
+However, after sometime the VS Code remote connection to the robot could not be established, this issue is nonexistent when creating an ssh connection to the robot using a terminal window; this method will be used herein.

 ### Clone Project Repository